-New guidelines released by the World Health Organization (WHO) are warning maternity care providers against trying to speed up labour, unless there is a medical need.
+New guidelines released by the World Health Organization (WHO) are warning maternity care providers against trying to speed up labor unless there is a medical need.

 Around 140 million births occur globally every year.
-Most of these birth are uncomplicated, but leading health experts are alarmed and concerned about the increasing rates of medical interventions.
+Most of these birth is uncomplicated, but leading health experts are alarmed and concerned about the increasing rates of medical interventions.

-Induction, augmentation, forceps or vacuum births and c-section births are among the interventions being performed because of active management of labour.
+Induction, augmentation, forceps or vacuum births, and c-section births are among the interventions being performed because of the active management of labor.

 Obviously, women and their care providers want to achieve safe births.
 The increasing use of medical technology, however, is interfering with women’s ability to give birth without assistance.

 This lack of trust in birth and women’s bodies is having a negative impact on women’s physical and mental health.

 The WHO has recently released the WHO recommendations: intrapartum care for a positive childbirth experience, which bring together new and existing WHO recommendations, to make sure best practice and evidence-based care are at the forefront of maternity care for women around the world.